Network Member Profiles

 Co-author of PHR’s ground-breaking report, Broken Laws, Broken Lives, Allen is internationally recognized as an expert in treatment and evaluation of torture.
 He is the Director of the NYU Center for Health and Human Rights.
 Learn More »

 As a family medicine physician for more than 25 years, Coleen Kivlahan serves the Association of American Medical Colleges as the senior director for health systems innovation.
-She is an avid volunteer with PHR in the Asylum Program, both as a trainer and medical evaluator, as well as a consultant and lead trainer for the Program on Sexual Violence in Conflict Zones.
+She is an avid volunteer with PHR in the Asylum Program, both as a trainer and medical evaluator, as well as a volunteer medical advisor and lead trainer for the Program on Sexual Violence in Conflict Zones.
 Learn More »

 An Asylum Network member for nearly two decades, Dr. Kosik has lectured on issues related to asylum, performed evaluations, and trained others to conduct asylum evaluations.
 Learn More »

 I was initially prompted to begin volunteering for the Asylum Network because my father lost several family members in the Holocaust.
 In the same way that we enjoy those rights [such as freedom of speech] because of the efforts and sacrifices of our predecessors, I believe we have an ethical obligation to advocate for those who are less fortunate than we are.
 Learn More »